Zoetis Inc. (ZTS) Shares Down Despite Recent Market Volatility

-Zoetis Inc. (NYSE: ZTS)’s stock price has decreased by -0.40 compared to its previous closing price of 165.71.
-Despite this, the company has experienced a -0.72% fall in its stock price over the last five trading sessions.
-Barron’s reported 1 hour ago that Zoetis Stock Will Stir Your Animal Spirits
+Zoetis Inc. (NYSE: ZTS)’s stock price has decreased by -0.35 compared to its previous closing price of 167.66.
+Despite this, the company has seen a gain of 1.23% in its stock price over the last five trading days.
+Barron’s reported on 03/29/23 that Zoetis Stock Will Stir Your Animal Spirits

 Is It Worth Investing in Zoetis Inc. (NYSE: ZTS) Right Now?